rafnixschaf/iota/docs/content/guides/developer/iota-chains/how-tos/core-contracts/get-randomness-on-l2.md

 bytes32 digest = keccak256(bytes.concat(entropy, nonce));
 ```

-And then repeatidly hash the digest and copy it in a sequence of bytes until you reach the required length.
+And then repeatedly hash the digest and copy it in a sequence of bytes until you reach the required length.

 ```solidity
 bytes memory value = new bytes(length);